 At John Reed’s fitness music club in South Park, you’ll enter a 33,000-square-foot fitness playground filled with vivid neon installations, all the training equipment and facilities you could ask for, plus live DJs fueling you with high-energy music.
-Think private members club meets Beverly Hills boutique hotel lounge.
+Think private members club meets trendy Downtown lounge.

 Instead of staring into a blank wall, you’ll have eclectic art pieces from contemporary artists to marvel at while you pump iron.
 Works by Berlin street art duo Ron Miller, L.A. artists Robert Vargas and Jaime Guerrero fill the walls which means you’re effectively working out in a gallery.